Vertico spatially modulated illumination

 Vertico spatially modulated illumination (Vertico-SMI) is the fastest light microscope for the 3D analysis of complete cells in the nanometer range.
 It is based on two technologies developed in 1996, SMI (spatially modulated illumination) and SPDM (spectral precision distance microscopy).
 The effective optical resolution of this optical nanoscope has reached the vicinity of 5 nm in 2D and 40 nm in 3D, greatly surpassing the λ/2 resolution limit (about 200 nm for blue light) applying to standard microscopy using transmission or reflection of natural light (as opposed to structured illumination or fluorescence) according to the Abbe resolution limit That limit (also known as the Rayleigh limit) had been determined by Ernst Abbe in 1873 and governs the achievable resolution limit of microscopes using conventional techniques.

 The Vertico-SMI microscope was developed by a team led by Christoph Cremer, emeritus at Heidelberg University, and is based on the combination of light optical techniques of localization microscopy (SPDM, spectral precision distance microscopy) and structured illumination (SMI, spatially modulated illumination).

 Since March 2008 many standard fluorescent dyes like GFP and Alexa fluorescent dyes can be used with this so-called SPDMphymod (physically modifiable fluorophores) localization microscopy, for which only one single laser wavelength of suitable intensity is sufficient for nanoimaging.

 Configuration

-SMI stands for a special type of laser optical illumination (spatially modulated illumination) and Vertico reflects the vertical arrangement of the microscope axis which renders possible the analysis of fixed cells but also of living cells with an optical resolution below 10 nanometers (1 nanometer = 1 nm = 1 × 10−9 m).
+SMI stands for a special type of laser optical illumination (spatially modulated illumination), and Vertico reflects the vertical arrangement of the microscope axis, which renders possible the analysis of fixed cells but also of living cells with an optical resolution below 10 nanometers (1 nanometer = 1 nm = 1 × 10−9 m).

-A particularity of this technology compared with focusing techniques such as 4Pi microscopy, is the wide field exposures which allow entire cells to be depicted at the nano scale.
-Such a 3D exposure of a whole cell with a typical object size of 20 µm × 20 µm require only 2 minutes.
+A particularity of this technology, compared with focusing techniques, such as 4Pi microscopy is the wide field exposures which allow entire cells to be depicted at the nano scale.
+Such a 3D exposure of a whole cell with a typical object size of 20 µm × 20 µm requires only 2 minutes.
 Wide field exposures signify that the entire object is illuminated and detected simultaneously.